Apollo1840/machine_learning_theory/ml/README.md

 ## Models
 models for supervised learning(`supervised_learning.md`) and unsupervised learning(`unsupervised_learning.md`).

+### Model regularization
+### Model essembling
+- Bagging: separate models are trained on multiple subsets of the original datasets(i.e. bootstrapping).
+- Boosting: Models are trained one by one, and each new model is trained to correct the errors of the previous models(eg. via weighting).
+- Stacking: The prediction of the base learners are input features of the meta-model.

+Except for the Stacking method, the final prediction of the model ensemble is the aggregated decision of all those models by hard or soft voting.

+Strategy:
+- Bagging: when overfitting.
+- Boosting: when only weak models are allowed.
+- Stacking: when different strengths of multiple models are needed.

 ## Metrics

+### Bias and Variance
+Two key sources of error in machine learning models.

+- Bias: High bias means the model misses relevant relations, leading to **underfiting**.
+This often happens to overly simplistic models, resulting in poor performance even on training datasets.
+- Variance: High variance indicates that the model is too sensitive to small fluctuations, captured noise, and outliers during training, leading to **overfitting**.
+This often happens when the model has overly high capacity, and has excellent performance on training data but poor generalization to new data.

+**Solution**:
+It is hard to reduce bias and variance simultaneously.
+The **trade-off** is managed by choosing the proper model **type** and suitable model **capacity** and using **regularization** methods like data augmentation, penalty methods, and model ensembling.

+### Measurement
 To evaluate the models: `metrics.md`.

 # Q & A